shamim0754/designpattern/readme.md

 Factory, as name suggest, is a place to create some different products which are somehow similar in features yet divided in categories.
 Programatically, factory pattern is used to create instances of different classes of same type.

+## Use case ##
+Factory pattern is most suitable where there is some complex object creation steps are involved

 Create an interface or abstract class
 ```java